LilianBoulard/activities/docker/README.md

 then, you might want to comment out a few lines in the `docker-compose.yml` file:
 - `runtime: nvidia` in `server` and `server_dev` if you don't have Nvidia GPUs on your machine
-- All lines refering to the `reverse_proxy_net` if you don't use a reverse-proxy
+- All lines referring to the `reverse_proxy_net` if you don't use a reverse-proxy

 Finally, launch the services with